 International outsourcing hit a huge boom in the 1990s, as many companies discovered the financial and operational incentives of shifting customer support to BPO (business process outsourcing) providers.

 The natural growing pains of this expansion period affected early customer satisfaction, but those times have come and gone.
 Nowadays, outsourcing is increasingly common and essential to business growth, especially since online tools have facilitated easy and efficient connections with people from around the world.

 When many people think of outsourcing customer support, they think only about saving money on labor costs.
 But that’s not the only benefit of outsourcing.
-Here are the four most meaningful benefits of working with a BPO to scale your customer service team.
+Here are the five most meaningful benefits of working with a BPO to scale your customer service team.

 While it’s true that outsourcing can sometimes reduce labor costs, this is just the tip of the iceberg.
 Office space, equipment, infrastructure, HR, and training all incur costs, with those expenses growing even higher if you work in an urban center.
 Office space for one customer service agent in a major metro area could cost $7,000 a year or more.

 Working with a BPO reduces all of those costs.
 International agents based in countries that have a wealth of specialized talent and also speak fluent English—like the Philippines—can be much more cost-effective, but make no compromises on your company’s reputation for quality.